briansimiyuj/doctor-appointment-app/README.md

         a.
 Display a close button that calls the `closeViewModal` function when clicked
         b.
 Display a open in full view button that calls the `openInFullView` function when clicked

+    ### Document Full View Hook

+    Document full view hook will be used to display the document in full view

+      1. Create a `openInFullView` function that will navigate to the document full view page.
+It will take the document as a parameter.
+        a.
+Store the document in the local storage
+        b.
+Navigate to the document full view page in a new tab

+      2. Create a `getFullViewDocument` function that will get the document from the local storage and return it

 ### Settings Context